-With more than 1.2 billion people, India is a country of thousands of ethnic groups, language dialects, and diverse traditions.
-Taking into consideration this array of cultural practices and beliefs, there is some general etiquette to follow when traveling to this dynamic country.
+The diverse landscape of Sri Lanka is home to a multitude of ethnicities, languages, religions and traditions.
+Taking into consideration the array of cultural practices and beliefs, there is some general etiquette to follow when traveling to this dynamic country.

-Here are some guidelines to follow during your stay in India:
+Here are some guidelines to follow during your stay in Sri Lanka:

 - Elders should be treated with marked respect.

-- Show patience and refrain from displays of anger.
+- Show patience and friendliness, and refrain from displays of anger.

 - Dress modestly.
 Women, in particular, should avoid revealing clothing.
 This means no sleeveless or low-cut shirts or tank tops, and no shorts.
 Make sure your knees are covered.

-ofsexual harassment.
-Essentially, this means that Indian men openly stare at female tourists, especially if they are dressed in revealing clothing.
-To minimize this occurrence, take the normal precautions such as looking after yourself in crowded, public places and, again, avoid exposing too much flesh.
+- Men openly stare at female tourists, especially if they are dressed in revealing clothing.
+To minimize this occurrence, take the normal precautions, such as looking after yourself in crowded, public places and, again, avoid exposing too much flesh.

 - Take photographs of people or objects only after receiving permission.
 Always ask first, and if they say “no,” respect it.

-- In many Hindu temples, non-Hindus are not allowed to walk inside certain parts of the temple complex.
+- In many Buddhist and Hindu temples, tourists are not allowed to walk inside certain parts of the temple complex.

 - Never point with your index finger, particularly at sacred items or paintings.
 Instead, motion with your chin or extend your hand, palm flat and skyward, at the object you’re referencing.

-- When visiting temples or entering an Indian home, remove footwear and hats.
+- When visiting temples or entering a home, remove footwear and hats.
 Dress conservatively in a way that expresses respect for the place of worship or household.